- Senior Lecturer

 - International and Development Economics and Policy

 Dr. Sofia Kalantzi is a lecturer of economics at the Samuel Curtis Johnson Graduate School of Management at Cornell University, New York.
-She holds a bachelor of science in economics from Aristotle University, where she graduated Summa Cum Laude and with the highest GPA in the past 30 years of the school.
+She holds a bachelor of science in economics from Aristotle University, where she graduated Summa Cum Laude and with the highest GPA since the inception of the School of Economics.
 She received her PhD in economics from the LeBow College of Business of Drexel University, where she was the recipient of the Symbolic Degree of Drexel University on behalf of all PhD graduates of the LeBow College of Business.
-Additionally, Sofia holds a degree in violin performance and has participated in numerous concerts and international competitions throughout Europe.

 As a PhD candidate at Drexel University, Dr. Kalantzi has taught many courses, including Introduction to Macroeconomics, Intermediate Macroeconomics, and International Money and Finance.
 She achieved the highest course evaluations at Drexel University for the "Intermediate of Macroeconomics" class (4.00/4.00), and the highest course evaluations for the class "Introduction to Macroeconomics" (3.97/4.00 for both sessions).
 In recognition of her overall teaching philosophy, she received the 2015 Dr. John J. and Dr. Margaret T. Clark Outstanding Ph.D.
 Student Instructor Award.